Isaac Komnenos (brother of Alexios I): Early life and career

 Isaac was the second-eldest son and third child of the domestikos ton scholon John Komnenos, and his wife Anna Dalassene.
 The exact date of his birth is unknown, but was likely around 1050.
 According to his niece, the historian-princess Anna Komnene (Alexiad, 77–78), he was physically similar to his younger brother, the future emperor Alexios, though he was paler and his beard was less bushy.
 According to Anna, he enjoyed hunting and war, where he would put himself in the vanguard during battle.
 Anna and other contemporaries, like Theophylact of Ohrid, underline Isaac's virtue and his capability of befriending people, although Anna also mentions that he was often short-tempered, and that he could suddenly explode on account of a single word.
 According to all sources, Isaac was extremely well educated; the Patriarch of Antioch, John the Oxite, records that he was competent in the interpretation of scripture, while Basil of Euchaita credits him with an extensive knowledge of philosophical matters.
 Only a handful of his writings survive: three treatises on philosophy, directed against the Neoplatonist philosopher Proclus, and a theological compilation against Leo of Chalcedon.

 As a result of his parentage, he belonged to the highest aristocracy of mid-11th century Byzantium, being the nephew of Emperor Isaac I Komnenos.
 Following the trial and exile of his mother in late 1071 or early 1072, he was exiled to the island of Prinkipo alongside her.
-In order to reconcile the powerful Komnenos clan to himself, the Emperor Michael VII Doukas soon recalled him and married him (sometime after 4 August 1072) to Irene, a Georgian princess, the daughter of the ruler of Alania, who was first cousin to Michael's wife, Maria of Alania.
+In order to reconcile the powerful Komnenos clan to himself, the Emperor Michael VII Doukas soon recalled him and married him (sometime after 4 August 1072) to Irene, a Georgian princess, who was first cousin to Michael's wife, Maria of Alania.
+According to Cyril Toumanoff, Irene was the daughter of the Georgian prince Demetrius and was formerly the mistress of the Byzantine Emperor Constantine IX.